 Fortunately for you, you now know at least 22 bike types on the market today.
 You also know how each bike is like the others and how each stands out.

 What remains is for you to pick up something that matches your interests and start having fun.
 And, gear up before you hit the road or trail.
-Bike falls and crashes happen, you know.
+Sometimes cyclists crash, you know.
 You need to have adequate protection throughout your adventures, trips, and competitions.
+Learn how to choose a good bike helmet.